 The house truck was built in Nelson by a couple who eventually lived in it full time before it was bought by the owners of Wacky Stays … Read the rest

 * Museum Art Hotel is now QT Wellington *

 I’ve read that interior designer Michael Nolder was tasked with creating ‘New Zealand’s best bar and something completely over the top’ when redesigning Hippopotamus Bar at Museum Art Hotel in Wellington.
 In my opinion he nailed it, here it is in all its elegant glory ……..

 The rooms at the hotel are currently undergoing a ‘Coco Chanel inspired’ renovation.
 The Classic Rooms we’ve stayed in were definitely missing the quirky and creative touches apparent throughout the public areas of the hotel.
-There was nothing at all … Read the rest
+There was nothing at all wrong with the rooms, but … Read the rest

 If you’re looking for a stylish stay in downtown Auckland, Hotel DeBrett ticks the box.